remaro-network/MarinaPipe-dataset/README.md

 Two types of annotation were used, fine and coarse.
 The images below exemplify the the differences between both.

 The table bellow sumarizes the datasets.
+In annotation type, both referes to both fine and coarse annoation.

 |Video    |Selected frames| Frames with pipes | Annotation Type | Occlusions |
 |---------|---------------|-------------------|-----------------|------------|